 as part of a project, another unprotected area cannot see an

-• Permanent.
+increase in deforestation as a result. - Permanent.
 Credits represent emission reductions that cannot be reversed.
 For example, projects may seek to store carbon underground.
 There is a low likelihood this carbon makes its way back into the atmosphere.

 Organizations should choose a certified offset project that generates credits that meet these criteria.
 In addition, they should choose projects that meet their own environmental and social criteria, such as supporting biodiversity.